 There are so many combinations of tea that are perfect for a refreshing afternoon.
 You could make some out of Green Tea, Rooibos, Oolong, or regular Black Tea.
 I typically use Hibiscus Heaven teabags.
 Why hibiscus?
 Hibiscus has a great flavor and other benefits that we’ve written about before.

-Way 1: Cold Brew
+First Method: Cold Brew

 - Use 6 tea bags of Hibiscus Heaven (or tea of your choice) in 2 liters of water.